CVEReports

 Executive Summary (TL;DR)

-However, the documentation contains a warning that developers frequently miss: "If a component is an absolute path, all previous components are thrown away and joining continues from the absolute path component."
+However, the documentation—which nobody reads until they've been hacked—states clearly: "If a component is an absolute path, all previous components are thrown away and joining continues from the absolute path component."

 The Code: The Smoking Gun